m5lk3n/wyatt/README.md

 There
 Then ...

-A location-based To-Do app for iOS and Android.
+A location-based To-do app for iOS and Android.

 :construction_worker: